siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/WebSphereConfiguration/example processes.md

 This process converts configuration data from a WebSphere Application Server node into a template that can be applied to other WebSphere Application Server instances.
 This process is not installed with the WebSphere Application Server Configure plug-in.
-You must manually import this process into IBM UrbanCode Deploy.
+You must manually import this process into IBM DevOps Deploy.
 [Download the process (JSON file)](https://github.com/UrbanCode/IBM-UCD-PLUGINS/blob/main/files/WebSphereConfiguration/SampleProcesses/GenericProcessSample9.json).

 Use this process if you want to capture and templatize WebSphere Application Server configuration at the node scope only.